 A close look at how their teens deal with these challenging moments sheds some light on their readiness for life on their own, explains Dr. Damour.
-When they perform poorly on an exam do they go for a run or a beer?
-When a love interest rebuffs them do they soothe themselves with music or drugs?
-When they are suffering from doubt do they call their parents looking for a compassionate listener or someone to swoop down and solve their problems?
-Can they handle their problems without their parents help at all?
-Students who struggle to deal independently and effectively with “hard’ feelings in high school may feel overwhelmed in the college environment.
+When they perform poorly on exams, do they go for a run or a beer?
+Do they soothe themselves with music or drugs when a love interest rebuffs them?

 3. Can your teen take full responsibility for self-care?

-Self care is one of the basic requirements for life in college.
-This skill set covers a wide range of issues from sleep to eating to exercise to self-control and Dr. Damour suggests that parents evaluate how able their teen is to manage each of these things independently.
+Self-care is one of the basic requirements for life in college.
+This skill set covers a wide range of issues from sleep to eating to exercise to self-control, and Dr. Damour suggests that parents evaluate how able their teen is to manage each of these things independently.

-In a recent Wall Street Journal article, Anne Marie Albano, director of the Columbia University Clinic for Anxiety and Related Disorders in New York, asserts that self-care for freshmen also includes being able to make their own doctors appointments, travel arrangements, advocating with professors or other authority figures and managing money.
+In a Wall Street Journal article, Anne Marie Albano, director of the Columbia University Clinic for Anxiety and Related Disorders in New York, asserts that self-care for freshmen also includes being able to make their own doctors appointments, make travel arrangements, advocating with professors or other authority figures and managing money.

-4. Can your teen manage his time?
+4. Can your teen manage their time?

-The maturity required to do this depends, in part, on the development of a teen’s brain but students who repeatedly show in high school that they struggle to get work in on time or manage the competing demands of multiple classes and longer term assignments may find college very challenging.
+The maturity required to do this depends, in part, on developing a teen’s brain.
+Still, students who repeatedly appear in high school and struggle to get work in on time or manage the competing demands of multiple classes and longer-term assignments may find college very challenging.

 5. Does your teen know when and how to seek help?

-When our kids live at home it is all too easy to tell them when they need to see a doctor or suggest to them that they seek extra help from a teacher.
-Once they are in college they will need to decide for themselves when to seek psychological services or tutoring.
+When our kids live at home, it is easy to tell them when they need to see a doctor or suggest they seek extra help from a teacher.
+Once in college, they must decide when to seek psychological services or tutoring.

-Dr. Routbort emphasizes that freshmen need to have shown in high school that they can both learn and rebound from their failures and that they do not fall apart when they have setbacks.
+Dr. Routbort emphasizes that freshmen must have shown in high school that they can learn and rebound from their failures and not fall apart when they have setbacks.

-Dr. Damour suggests that one of the signs of a teen who is ready to leave home is not that she doesn’t make mistakes or show an occasional lapse judgment, that is too high of a bar for most teens to clear, but rather that when misbehavior or misjudgment is uncovered the teen owns up to their responsibility and alters their future behavior.
+Dr. Damour suggests that one of the signs of a teen who is ready to leave home is not that she doesn’t make mistakes or show an occasional lapse of judgment, which is too high of a bar for most teens to clear, but rather that when misbehavior or misjudgment is uncovered, the teen owns up to their responsibility and alters their future behavior.

 7. Has your teen shown that they can manage themselves in a setting without their family?